Ojas-Srivastava05/RangRiti/README.md

 To get RangRiti up and running on your local machine, follow these steps:

 ### 1. **Clone the Repository**
-If you haven't already, clone the project repository:
+First, clone the project repository to your local machine:
 ```bash
 git clone [https://github.com/Ojas-Srivastava05/RangRiti.git](https://github.com/Ojas-Srivastava05/RangRiti.git)
 cd RangRiti